redis/docs/content/develop/connect/clients/_index.md

 weight: 45
 ---

 Here, you will learn how to connect your application to a Redis database.
-If you're new to Redis, you might first want to [install Redis with Redis Stack and RedisInsight]({{< relref "/operate/oss_and_stack/install/install-stack/" >}}).
+If you're new to Redis, you might first want to [install Redis with Redis Stack and Redis Insight]({{< relref "/operate/oss_and_stack/install/install-stack/" >}}).

 For more Redis topics, see [Using]({{< relref "/develop/use/" >}}) and [Managing]({{< relref "/operate/oss_and_stack/management/" >}}) Redis.